28 people missing after boat capsizes in India’s northeast

-GAUHATI, India (AP) — Police in India say 28 people are missing after a motorized boat capsized in the flooded Brahmputra River in the remote northeast.
+GAUHATI, India (AP) — Twenty-eight people are missing after a motorized boat capsized Wednesday in the flooded Brahmputra River in India’s remote northeast, police said.

-Police officer Mihirjit Dayan says the boat was bringing 40 people to Gauhati, the capital of Assam state, from a village across the river.
+Police officer Mihirjit Dayan said the boat was bringing 40 people to Gauhati, the capital of Assam state, from a village across the river.

-He says 12 people have been rescued and a search is ongoing for the 28 missing.
+He said 12 people were rescued and a search is ongoing for the 28 missing.

-He says the boat sank on Wednesday after hitting a tower of an under-construction water project.
+The boat sank after hitting a tower for an under-construction water project, he said.

 Most Read Nation & World Stories